thiagotcarvalho/ExamSystem/README.md

 # exam_system

-Consists of a login page, an instructor page, and a student page.
-Login page determines whether credentials match an instructor and student pair.
+Consists of a login page, an instructor page, and a student page.\n Login page determines whether credentials match an instructor and student pair.
 Then based on credentials, user gets directed to the appropriate page.
 Instructor Page: